-Almost all the methods for using your PIV credential for networks, applications, digital signatures and encryption is using the certificates and key pairs stored on your PIV credential.
-There are scenarios where the additional information such as biometrics are accessed and used.
-We will cover how to view the information for these additional scenarios and for developers in a set of Developer Guides.
+Almost all of the methods for using your PIV credential for networks, applications, digital signatures, and encryption involve the certificates and key pairs stored on your PIV credential.
+There are also scenarios where additional information (such as biometrics) is also accessed and used.

 To view your certificate information:

-- Insert your PIV credential in your card reader.
+- Insert your PIV credential into your card reader.

 - Choose an option from the table below and follow the steps.